 Every income category—LIG, MIG, and HIG—is to receive affordable housing, according to the Tamil Nadu Housing Board.
 An adult Tamil Nadu native may apply for this housing programme.
 However, a candidate cannot be a homeowner in Tamil Nadu or any other state that participates in a separate housing programme.

-Housing schemes for LIG, MIG and HIG flats: How to apply?
+How to apply for housing schemes for LIG, MIG and HIG flats?

 To apply for various housing schemes, follow the steps outlined below for each: